authelia/authelia/docs/content/reference/guides/rule-operators.md

 ## Operators

-Rule operators are effectively words which alter the behaviour of particular access control rules.
+Rule operators are effectively words which alter the behavior of particular access control rules.
 The following table is a guide on their use.

 |   Operator    |                             Effect                             |